-As a result, no objections are raised on highway grounds subject to appropriate conditions and the site accords with policy 31 in terms of parking requirements.
+As a result, no objections are raised on highway grounds subject to appropriate conditions and the site accords with policy 31 in terms of parking requirements subject to appropriate conditions.

-7. Affordable Housing
+8. Affordable Housing

 Policy LIV4 sets out the targets and thresholds required to contribute towards the provision of affordable housing.
 The application site is located within the settlement boundary of Trawden.